Home

 Verb Tense List for ESL Teachers

-The following verb tense list includes all twelve basic grammar tenses for English verbs.
-Most basic tenses have more than one name.
-It depends on the grammar book you use and on the teacher teaching the tenses.
+The verb tense list below includes all twelve basic grammar tenses for English verbs.
+Most basic tenses have more than one name; it depends on the grammar book you use and on the teacher teaching the tenses.
 I've included all the names you might find in English grammar books.

-Effectively teaching all the verb tenses includes teaching verb conjugation, verb forms, and the functions of each of the tenses.
-See my ESL verb tenses page for more info.
+Effectively teaching all the English verb tenses includes teaching conjugation, forms, and the functions of each of the tenses.
+See my ESL verb tenses page for strategies and teaching tips for ESL/EFL lessons.

 1. Simple Present or Present Simple